Ambrose Caliver: National studies

 Caliver performed many duties during his tenure in the U.S. Office of Education, but perhaps the most influential work that he did was the studies he had compiled on a national scale.
 During his time in office he notably headed the National Survey of Teacher Education, the National Secondary Education Survey (1932), the National Survey of the Vocational and Educational Guidance of Negroes (1939), and the National Survey of the Higher Education of Negroes.
-He compiled the National Statistics of the Education of Negroes from 1933-1934 and again from 1935-1936.
+He compiled the National Statistics of the Education of Negroes from 1933 to 1934 and again from 1935 to 1936.
 These works changed the face of black education on a national scale, bringing to light the common fact that there was an overwhelming lack of secondary education for African-Americans.

 Ambrose also served as an adviser for a number of national and international projects, including the U.S. Displaced Persons Commission (1949).
 (A displaced person is the same as a forced migrant, meaning one who is forced to leave his/her own country.)
 He also worked as the president of the Adult Education Association whose primary focus was in advancing and promoting adults to seek higher education, and was the organizer of the NACEN (National Advisory on the Education of Negroes) in which he dies during his term in 1962.

 Recognition

-During the eighth conference of the Prairie view educational Conference in 1937 aimed to “do for Texas what Caliver had done for the country” The conference was the most important discussion on Black higher education in Texas and cited Caliver’s 1932 study of Black secondary education, along with Caliver’s study of Black rural education in 1935.
+During the eighth conference of the Prairie view educational Conference in 1937 aimed to “do for Texas what Caliver had done for the country” The conference was the most important discussion on Black higher education in Texas and cited Caliver's 1932 study of Black secondary education, along with Caliver's study of Black rural education in 1935.

-In 1930, Ambrose was appointed Senior Specialist in the education of Negroes in the U.S Office of Education by President Hoover.
+In 1930, Ambrose was appointed Senior Specialist in the education of Negroes in the U.S. Office of Education by President Hoover.
 Years later, he is named director of the Project for Literacy Education in (1946).